u-shahzad/ksimul8/README.md

 # kubernetes-scheduler-simpy
-This is the source code of Kubernetes Scheduler Simulation Application in simpy, a thesis project of *University of Pisa* and *CNR-ISTI*,
+This is the source code of the Kubernetes Scheduler Simulation Application, created using simpy.
+A thesis project of *University of Pisa* and *CNR-ISTI*.

 #### Supervisor